SaucecodeOfficial/developer-challenge/readme.md

 Challenge submissions will be evaluating a candidates ability to:

-- Investigate to grok and hack under-the-hood dependencies without necessarily needing to be an export on them
+- Investigate to grok and hack under-the-hood dependencies without necessarily needing to be an expert on them

 - Comprehend provided existing work enough to be able to complete challenges by replicate and extend using the libs provided